For Bradley Adams, co-founder of The Gratitude Guys, his first entrepreneurial experience didn’t start with a big idea.

 Adams said his team and their friends has been personally affected by the message of their work, too.
 “I think sometimes millennials get a bad rap for being entitled, or too focused on themselves,” he continued.
 “What’s interesting … was how much positive feedback we got from our friends.”
 Now, he finds those in his circle challenging each other to share what they’re grateful for, and focusing on the positive.

-“It’s more the logistics,” Adams said.
+“It’s more than the logistics,” Adams said.
 “Success is measured by the amount of people we can help find gratitude in their lives.”